CalcCrunch/Guessing_Game-cpp/README.md

 - Modularized code
 - Code is extensible and easily modifiable
 - Comments make program readable and maintanable
+- User is able to quit the game using "0" key input
 - Utilized this resource -> https://medium.com/geekculture/how-to-build-a-guessing-game-with-c-6a79b6375446